MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab04_Tools.md

 - Which tools do you require?
 - Which IDE(s) do you require?

+## Starter solution

+A starter solution file for this lab can be found in the  C:\Labfiles\L04\Starter folder.

 ## Exercise 1: Configuration Migration Tool

 **Objective:** In this exercise, you will copy reference data between environments.